 - High energy trauma in young

 In case of low energy fractures, the increased bone fragility of the intertrochanteric area and decreased muscle tone secondary to aging are contributory factors.

-Decreased bony fragility in elderly occurs due to osteoporosis and osteomalacia secondary to
+Decreased bony fragility in the elderly occurs due to osteoporosis and osteomalacia secondary to